-Scrutiny based technique is also one of the highly recommended text analysis methods used to identify a pattern in the quality data.
+The scrutiny-based technique is also one of the highly recommended text analysis methods used to identify a quality data pattern.
 Compare and contrast is the widely used method under this technique to differentiate how a specific text is similar or different from each other.

 Metaphors can be used to reduce the data pile and find patterns in it so that it becomes easier to connect data with theory.